-The Company is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group") and acts as a financing company.
-The principal activity of the Company is to meet its obligations to make the interest payments required by the 2020 8.875% bonds and the 2035 5.125% bonds.
-Those payments were made on 16 October 2019 and 30 April 2019 respectively.
-On 24 May 2019, the Company issued £150 million 2.75% bonds due 2049 guaranteed by Northern Powergrid (Northeast) Limited.
+The Company is part of the Northern Powergrid Holdings Company and its subsidiaries group of companies (the "Northern Powergrid Group") and acts as a financing company.
+The principal activity of the Company is to meet its obligations to make the interest payments required by the 2035 5.125% bonds and the 2049 2.75% bonds, both of which are guaranteed by Northern Powergrid (Northeast) plc.
+Those payments were made on 4 May 2021 and 24 May 2021 respectively.

-The Company made a loss after tax for the year of £134,000 (2018: loss £160,000) mainly due to interest expenses exceeding interest income.
+The Company made a profit after tax for the year of £39,000 (2020: loss £84,000) mainly due to interest income exceeding interest expenses.